TUM-ITR/PGopt/Julia/README.md

 The method presented in the paper ["A flexible state–space model for learning nonlinear dynamical systems"](https://doi.org/10.1016/j.automatica.2017.02.030) is utilized to systematically derive basis functions and priors for the parameters based on a reduced-rank GP approximation.
 Afterward, by calling the function `particle_Gibbs()`, samples are drawn from the posterior distribution using particle Gibbs sampling.
 These samples are then passed to the function `solve_PG_OCP()`, which solves the scenario OCP.

-The runtime of the script is about 3 hours on a standard laptop.
+The runtime of the script is about 2 hours on a standard laptop.
+Using an improved phi function can reduce the runtime to about 50 minutes, but the results change slightly due to numerical reasons.
+Further explanations can be found in the source code.

 For the results in Table IV of the paper, this script is repeated with seeds 1:100.